CVilares/ci-python/README.md

 ![Reactions](/assets/feedback.png)

 3-User Input: The code prompts the player to enter their guess using the input() function.
-The player's input is then validated to ensure it is a valid number between 1 and 100.
+The player's input is then validated to ensure it is a valid number between 1 and 300 depending on the choosen level.

 ![Reactions](/assets/validation.png)